 If you are having these issues, here is how you can troubleshoot.
 Please check to see if your problem still exists after performing each step.

 Press the Home and Sleep/wake buttons together for about 20 seconds until the Apple Logo appears on your device

-Step – 2 If your iPhone does not respond to Step 1, try charging the iPhone for an hour and plug your iPhone charger directly into a wall outlet and then repeat Step – 1.
+If your iPhone does not respond to Step 1, try charging the iPhone for an hour and plug your iPhone charger directly into a wall outlet and then repeat Step – 1.
 Some users found that plugging into a power strip did not work.
 Only plugging directly into a power outlet worked.

-Step – 3 If your iPhone wont charge at all, make sure to take a look at the charging port of the device.
+If your iPhone won’t charge at all, make sure to take a look at the charging port of the device.
 Sometimes on older phones, accumulation of debris on the charging port can prevent the device from getting charged.
 Clean the charging port using a plastic clip to remove any stuck debris and then try Step 2 followed by Step 1 again.
 Also, check the power cable.
-If it worn out or damaged, you may need a new charging cable.
+If it is worn out or damaged, you may need a new charging cable.

 Some users have noted that after they have charged their device and tried pressing the Home and Sleep buttons for 20 seconds, their iPhone screen shows a message “Connect to iTunes” and halts.
 If you see this message, you should try putting the device into Recovery mode.
 If your iDevice does not have a mechanical Home button, press the Volume Down button instead.